In Minnesota's small tourist towns, there's trepidation over visitors

 Business typically slows this time of year, he and other business owners said.
 So if they have to shut down for a while, it might as well be now.

 At tourist-popular Sven & Ole’s Pizza in town, manager Brittney Franks stood behind the counter.
 Signs limited service to only five people in the building at a time.
-Locals watch out for each other and have been loyal to businesses, she said.
+Locals watch out for one another and have been loyal to businesses, she said.
 Several travelers from the Twin Cities have also stopped in for takeout.

 “I don’t know how to feel about that.
 It’s good that we’re getting some business, but it’s kind of scary,” Franks said.
 “There’s been a lot of talk among my friends’ group of, ‘Can you guys all go back to the Cities for a minute?’ ”